37 documents you may encounter during your Employment Tribunal claim (and what they mean)

 The Judge may consider the application in writing or they may do this at a Preliminary Hearing.
 The party against which the application is made should have the chance to set out their objections before the Judge makes a decision.

-For a letter template to apply to the Employment Tribunal for a strike out of the Respondent's ET3 Response, or part of it, use our Application for strike out letter template
+For a letter template to apply to the Employment Tribunal for a strike out of the Respondent's ET3 Response, or part of it, use our Application for Strike Out letter template.

 18. Application for deposit order